EdgeNet-project/edgenet-legacy-2024/docs/tutorials/node_contribution.md

 ### Set up a VM

 EdgeNet is currently accepting nodes that run recent *Ubuntu* or *CentOS* distributions.
 We plan to broaden our range of supported operating systems over time.
+The VM must have its own public IP address that is distinct from the IP address of the server on which it resides.

 ### Open your firewall